 Grant Applicant FAQs

-This resource will be updated throughout grant season.
+This resource may be updated throughout grant season.
 We encourage you to check back for future updates.
 If you have questions about a grant offering after reviewing the grant guidelines, please reach out to our staff.
 View a directory of our Arts Program Specialists contact information at our grants staff contacts page.

 Frequently Asked Questions

-- Arts & Cultural Organizations General Operating Support
+- General Operating Support

 - Impact Projects